-CO2 and greenhouse gas emissions can be reduced significantly through the use of novel and existing technologies.
+CO2 and GHG emissions can be reduced significantly through the use of novel and existing technologies.
 ClimateTech describes all technologies developed and employed to address climate change by saving energy and resources.
-In short, all technological developments that attempt to mitigate greenhouse gas emissions and, by association, climate change fall into this category.
-Attempts by ClimateTech to decarbonise the global economy include fields like transportation, built environments and industrial farming – all areas susceptible to low-to-negative carbon approaches and improved carbon management.
+In short, all technological developments that attempt to mitigate GHG emissions fall into this category; attempts by ClimateTech to decarbonise the global economy include fields like transportation, built environments and industrial farming.

-How does this differ from CleanTech?
+How does ClimateTech differ from CleanTech?
 While the two terms may overlap, CleanTech encompasses all technologies and processes that increase the performance of production processes while simultaneously reducing their impact on the overall environment.
 Examples include water treatment or recycling and waste reduction.
-Its key difference from ClimateTech lies in its scope.
-In fact, CleanTech is concerned with combatting not only greenhouse gas emissions, but also other social and humanitarian issues such as access to clean water, sanitation, or quality food production.
+Its key difference from ClimateTech lies in its scope: CleanTech is concerned with combatting not only GHG emissions, but also other social and humanitarian issues such as access to clean water, sanitation, or quality food production.

 Understanding the difference between ClimateTech and CleanTech, © Clean Energy Ventures

 Trillions of dollars are needed each year to meet the 2015 Paris Agreement goal of restricting global warming.
 At SOSV, Gates highlighted the need for fast and high-risk investments to better combat the global climate urgency.
 His advice underlines the long-termness of climate investment returns, and it’s within such contexts that research-based Horizon 2020 and Horizon Europe projects (read our previous blog to understand the difference) are imperative.
-Because of this, we’d like to introduce you to two projects we think are making significant progress.
+Because of this, we thought it was fitting to introduce you to two projects we think are making significant progress.